Massive rainfall in Odisha, alert for Chhattisgarh, MP too | english.lokmat.com

 New Delhi, Sep 13 Massive rainfall was recorded in several parts of Odisha as the depression over northwest ...

-New Delhi, Sep 13 Massive rainfall was recorded in several parts of Odisha as the depression over northwest Bay of Bengal and adjoining Odisha coast moved west-north-westwards to turn into Deep Depression in the early hours on Monday.
+New Delhi, Sep 13 Massive rainfall was recorded in several parts of Odisha as the depression over northwest Bay of Bengal and adjoining Odisha coast turned into a deep depression in the early hours on Monday.
 Odisha, north Chhattisgarh and Madhya Pradesh are likely to get heavy rainfall during the next 48 hours, the IMD said.

-In Odisha capital Puri, two places received rainfall in excess of 500 mm over the last 24 hours along with more than three dozen other places with rainfall over 100 mm, 200 and even 400 mm during the same time.
+In Odisha's Puri district, two places Astaranga and Kakatpur received rainfall in excess of 500 mm in the last 24 hours along with more than three dozen other places with rainfall over 100 mm, 200 and even 400 mm during the same time.

 Light to moderate rainfall at many places with isolated heavy to very heavy falls very likely over north coastal Andhra Pradesh, Gangetic West Bengal, Jharkhand and Telangana on Monday and over Madhya Pradesh till Tuesday.